py-bbn

 A networkx DAG.

-Divide two potentials N / D. The N potential is in the numerator.
-The D potential is in the denominator.
+Divide two potentials N / D where N is the numerator and D the denominator.

 • N – Potential.